-Regional analysis (Table 12)
+Regional analysis (Table 12 in Overseas travel and tourism dataset)

 The information relating to visitors using the land border from the Republic of Ireland is not collected and so is excluded from the table.
 Also excluded (except from the "total" section) are all visits that did not include an overnight stay in the UK.
 Visits by overseas residents to Northern Ireland although included in the "total" column are not separately analysed.
-More than one region can be visited by an individual while in the United Kingdom and so the total of the visits to all regions will therefore sometimes be greater than the total number of visits to the UK.
+More than one region can be visited by an individual while in the UK and so the total of the visits to all regions will therefore sometimes be greater than the total number of visits to the UK.